 How long does it take to collect a representative sample?

 Representative samples tend to take longer to recruit than Standard samples.
-Representative samples include demographics with smaller population numbers, so it can be hard to guarantee all demographics will be online on a daily basis to take your study.
+Representative samples include demographics with smaller population numbers, so it can be hard to guarantee all demographics will be online daily to take your study.
 We're always striving to recruit more participants in niche demographics to improve this service for you.
-Typically, we expect a representative sample study to complete within 2 to 4 days.
+Typically, we expect a representative sample study to be completed within 2 to 4 days.

 What can I do if my sample is slow to fill?

-If a representative sample study is still awaiting submissions 48 hours after you have launched it on Prolific, you will have the option to reallocate your sample by loosening the eligibility requirements of each remaining place a little in order to strike a balance between timely data collection and sample representativeness.
+If your representative sample study is still awaiting submissions 48 hours after launch, you'll have the option to reallocate your sample.
+This process loosens eligibility requirements for remaining places to balance timely data collection with sample representativeness.

-If you choose to reallocate your sample, you will not be able to undo this or later increase places on your study.
+Once you choose to reallocate your sample, you cannot undo this action or increase study places later.

-We find most representative samples are at least 90% full after 48 hours and fill completely after loosening.
-This normally results in a sample accuracy of 95% or more.
+Most representative samples reach at least 90% completion within 48 hours and fill completely after loosening requirements.
+This typically results in a sample accuracy of 95% or higher.

 How does reallocating work?